-Lead responsibility clear Responsibility split Workgroup exists and complete Rivers and Wadeable Streams Wetlands Rocky intertidal Workgroup exists but incomplete Safe to Eat Fish and Shellfish Safe to Swim Safe to Drink Kelpbeds No workgroup

-Depending on the circumstance, the Monitoring Council could simply adopt an existing workgroup, as it did with the Wetlands and Safe to Eat Fish and Shellfish workgroups, or adopt an existing workgroup and, as work proceeds, reorganize and/or expand the workgroup to include the needed range of expertise and perspectives.
+Lead responsibility clear Responsibility split Workgroup exists and complete Rivers and Wadeable Streams Wetlands Rocky intertidal Workgroup exists but incomplete Safe to Eat Fish and Shellfish Safe to Swim Safe to Drink Ocean Ecosystem Health Kelpbeds Estuary Ecosystem Health No workgroup an existing workgroup and, as work proceeds, reorganize and/or expand the workgroup to include the needed range of expertise and perspectives.
 For example, the Monitoring Council has recommended reorganizing the Safe to Swim workgroup to foster a statewide perspective and will encourage expansion of both the Safe to Swim and Safe to Drink workgroups to capture, respectively, the perspectives of inland monitoring programs and users of the information provided by the web portal.
 Where no workgroup currently exists, the Monitoring Council will establish one based on discussions with stakeholders both within and outside of State agencies.